 Turning the Water off at the Main Shutoff Valve

 If your leak is somewhere in the main branch line, or if there is no fixture shut-off valve near the fixture you need to repair or replace, find the main shut-off valve for the home.
 This is usually found in a utility space near where the main water line enters the house, or on an outside wall near the water meter.
 This valve will always be located on the same side of the house as the water meter and it is usually a rather large valve.

 This valve rarely gets closed, so it may be a little stiff to operate.

 After shutting off the main shut-off valve, if you open the lowest faucet in your home (such as in a basement or a foundation-level outdoor faucet) and also the highest faucet in the home, it will allow water standing in the plumbing system to drain away.
 This means the water supply pipes will be empty of water, which can prevent water from spilling out when you begin your work on them.

 Turning the Water off at the Water Heater

 When a hot water pipe is leaking, or if you need to repair or replace a water heater, there are shut-off valves located near your water heater.

 A water heater has two shut-off valves.
 A cold water inlet valve (often identified by a blue handle) feeds cold water from the main supply into the water heater.
 This is the valve to shut off if you need to repair or replace the water heater.

-You may also be able to shut off the water at the water meter itself.
+Finally, you may also be able to shut off the water at the water meter itself.
 Water meter boxes sometimes have two shutoff valves, one on the customer side and one on the city side of the meter.
-This should really be a last resort, because in many communities there are ordinances that frown on homeowners touching any part of the plumbing system positioned on the street side of the water meter.
-The plumbing lines beyond the meter technically belong to the city, so you should really not touch this valve... unless there is no other option--such as if the main shut-off valve on the house side is non-existent or doesn't work.
+This should be a last resort, because in many communities there are ordinances that frown on homeowners touching any part of the plumbing system positioned on the street side of the water meter.
+The plumbing lines beyond the meter technically belong to the city, so you should not touch this valve unless there is no other option—such as if the main shut-off valve on the house side is non-existent or doesn't work.